 We are parties to employment agreements with each of our named executive officers.
-Each of the agreements have a four-year term, except for Dr. Player's, which has a two-year term, that automatically renews for one year periods after the initial four-year term unless either party provides written notice that it does not wish to renew the respective agreement.
+Each of the agreements have a four-year term that automatically renews for one year periods after the initial four-year term unless either party provides written notice that it does not wish to renew the respective agreement.
 Except with respect to certain items of compensation, as described below, the terms of each agreement are similar in all material respects.

-- The agreement with Mr. Richardson provides for a base salary, subject to annual review by the Compensation Committee, and entitles him to receive performance bonuses as determined by the Compensation Committee based upon the Company's achievement of performance, budgetary, and other objectives, as set in advance by the Compensation Committee.
-The agreement does not set a target performance bonus as percentage of base salary, but leaves such target to be determined by the Compensation Committee.
-In addition, and also as discussed elsewhere in this proxy statement, although Mr. Richardson is eligible to participate in the Equity Incentive Plan, we do not anticipate granting any material awards under the Equity Incentive Plan to him and his agreement does not provide for any such awards. - The agreements with each of Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, Mr. Roberts and Dr. Player provide for a base salary and a target bonus under our Annual Cash Incentive Plan.
-Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, Mr. Roberts and Dr. Player are also eligible to receive equity incentive awards under our Equity Incentive Plan.

-- Each agreement entitles the executive to receive customary and usual fringe benefits generally available to our senior management, and to be reimbursed for reasonable out-of-pocket business expenses. - Each agreement entitles the executive to certain benefits upon his or her termination of employment under specified circumstances.
+- The agreement with Mr. Richardson provides for a base salary, subject to annual review by the Compensation Committee.
+The agreement does not set a target performance bonus as percentage of base salary, but leaves such target to be determined by the Compensation Committee. - The agreements with each of Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, and Mr. Roberts provide for a base salary and a target bonus under our Annual Cash Incentive Plan. - Each agreement entitles the executive to receive customary and usual fringe benefits generally available to our senior management, and to be reimbursed for reasonable out-of-pocket business expenses. - Each agreement entitles the executive to certain benefits upon his or her termination of employment under specified circumstances.